awsdocs/aws-kms-developer-guide/doc_source/ct-generatedatakeypair.md

 # GenerateDataKeyPair<a name="ct-generatedatakeypair"></a>

 The following example shows an AWS CloudTrail log entry for the [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) operation\.
-This example records an operation that generates an RSA key pair encrypted under a symmetric AWS KMS key\.
+This example records an operation that generates an RSA key pair encrypted under a symmetric encryption AWS KMS key\.

 ```
 {